IonesioJunior/Spycular/README.md

 import spycular as spy
-from spycular.consumer.abstract import AbstractConsumer from spycular.store.virtual_store import VirtualStore from spycular.serde.capnp.deserialize import _deserialize
+from spycular.consumer.abstract import AbstractConsumer from spycular.store.virtual_store import VirtualStore from spycular.serde.caspyp.deserialize import _deserialize
-from spycular.serde.capnp.serialize import _serialize
+from spycular.serde.caspyp.serialize import _serialize
 from typing import Any
 from websockets.server import serve